sgdheeban/sgdheeban/README.md

 I am an independent software engineer building web3 wallet infrastructure.

 - 🔭 Building an open wallet infrastructure layer for web3
-- 🌱 Working with Rust, Solidity & Go
+- 💻 Currently writing code in 🦀 rust, golang & solidity (also proficient in nodejs, python, java, c)
 - 👯 Open to collaborating on wallet infrastructure projects
 - 💬 Ask me about web3 wallet infrastructure
 - 📫 Reach me at: sgdheeban@gmail.com or Telegram @sgdheeban